Hello there Avant.

 Pushes the medium of print

-British artist Isaac Julien also looks at pushing the medium of paper and print and looks to techniques like foiling to realise the work:
+British artist Isaac Julien also looks at pushing the medium of paper and print and to techniques like gold foiling and decals based on working with cars to realise the work: